 New words, new phrases: Building on their vocabulary bank, students learn the proper terms to describe stationary items.

 “When are you happy?”
 Teacher Zhang asks the students in Mandarin.
 In the ‘好词好句’ segment, she explains the meaning of these phrases and how they can be used.
 Children read and recite the phrases together to familiarize themselves with new words.

 听写(Spelling): Before the end of class, students will be tested on a list of Hanyu Pinyin and Chinese words from the previous week.

 Moral education and values

 Molin Tutorial Centre believes the right values lay the foundation for character building.
 The centre’s educational philosophy is to teach students not only how to handle the school examinations, but also moral values to embrace as part of their way of life.
 Before the start of each class, teachers will discuss a topic on values and character building with students.

 What would you do?
 In one segment of the worksheet, news from abroad will be shared with students to discuss with their parents.
 For that particular week, the story featured an elderly lady who had to stand throughout her train journey as no one gave up their seat to her.
-Such topics gives teachers the opportunity to spur discussion about values and character in the classroom.
+Such topics give teachers the opportunity to spur discussion about values and character in the classroom.

 Count your blessings: Moral education and traditional Chinese values form part of our curriculum.
 Here, Teacher Zhang shows a newspaper cutting of a girl who only had a small box and chair as her only possessions.
 She prompts students with questions to get them thinking about what they have; reminding them of how fortunate they are in Singapore.
 She also asks them to share their thoughts on how they feel about the girl.

 Lim Seck Lin’s two daughters, who are in Primary 1 and 4, attend Molin Tutorial Centre at Marine Parade.
 One of the main reasons she considered Molin was their curriculum, which was in line with her personal belief – that doing well academically is not the most important.